How Technology Can Help You Improve Your Offshore Success

 Equally important is the ability to mark on your plotter locations where you see schools of bait, spot jumping fish, notice water temperature changes on your boat’s echosounder, and especially where you hook fish.
 Saving these as user marks makes it easy to figure out trends and return to especially productive areas to catch even more fish.

-Most modern chartplotters and MFDs have ability to overlay real-time satellite weather data right onto the high-resolution cartography — including critical information like sea surface temperatures (SST).
+Most modern chart plotters and Multi-Function Displays (MFDs) have the ability to overlay real-time satellite weather data right onto the high-resolution cartography — including critical information like sea surface temperatures (SST).
 Depending on the species, gamefish will often concentrate on either the warm or cold side of a temperature break (a line which separates two water temperatures, not unlike a fence).
 Graphically seeing where pockets of warm or cool water are and understanding how these areas relate to offshore bottom contours is an important advantage for offshore trollers.

 These are just some of the many ways today’s latest electronic charting technology can help find more fish on your offshore trolling adventures.